fbbdev/fbbdev.github.io/_writings/bachelor.md

-This undergraduate dissertation in Medieval Philosophy (in Italian) investigates the concept of love in the works of medieval philosophers and theologians Augustine of&nbsp;Hippo (354–430 AD) and Thomas&nbsp;Aquinas (1225–1274 AD).
+This undergraduate dissertation in Medieval Philosophy (in Italian) investigates the concept of love in the works of medieval philosophers and theologians Augustine of&nbsp;Hippo (354–430 AD) and Thomas Aquinas (1225–1274 AD).
 While they often offer differing perspectives on the same subjects, both thinkers present love as a unifying concept, tying together the three spheres of life: the biological, the psychological and the